 Choosing the Right Shape

 The ideal shape choice for a yellow diamond is Cushion, Radiant or Oval.
-A Round shape is the most difficult one to get right as the shape doesn’t illicit the greatest depth of color.
+A Round shape is the most difficult one to get right, as the shape doesn’t elicit the greatest depth of color.
 One trick is to change the cut ratio to get a wider oval if you want the rounded look or even a Princess cut mounted with radiant squares.

-A sadly overlooked yet equally important point of purchase is having and verifying the certificate.
+A sadly overlooked, yet equally important point of purchase must is having and verifying the yellow diamond’s authenticity certificate.

 Please contact us by email, phone or chat, to get you to your next yellow diamond accessory.